Back we are, executing aside host duties flawlessly, zero mistakes.

 And then I stopped myself.

-And I said, No, this is exactly who they have become.
+And I said, no, this is exactly who they have become.

 MSNBC has warned its viewers before showing the latest crop of anti-Hillary Clinton campaign buttons.

-You know, like our bumper sticker, never Hillary.
+You know, like our bumper sticker, Never Hillary.

-Uh we can't we can't keep them in stock.
+We can't keep them in stock.

-They're showing it here on the Ditto Cam.
+I'm showing it here on the Ditto Cam.

-That's what it uh looks like.
+That's what it looks like.

-It's really cool royal blue and never Hillary.
+It's really cool royal blue.

-So if you go to the EIB store at Rush Limbo.com, you'll see them, and they're just for straight purchase.
+So if you go to the EIB store at rushlimbo.com, you'll see them.

 They are flying off the shelves.